Vectrex/vxVue/docs/date-input.md

 :::

 ## Properties

+Attributes are passed on the wrapped input element with the exception of the `class` attribute and a `disabled` attribute will not only disable the input element itself but also the button for emptying the modelValue.

 | Name           | Type      | Default      | Description                                                                  |
 |----------------|-----------|--------------|------------------------------------------------------------------------------|
 | `modelValue`   | `Date`    |              | The date displayed after applying the output format                          |